sigasi/sigasi_insights/content/manual/eclipse/linting.md

 * You can override these setting by creating a settings file for your projects.
 In each project, you can override the coding rules settings.
 You can override rules for the **entire project**, for **folders** in the project, or for individual **files**.

-## Errors/Warnings property page
+## Errors/Warnings Property Page

 To configure the severity level, right click the project (or file or folder) in the Project Explorer and select **Properties > VHDL Errors/Warnings** or **Properties > SystemVerilog Errors/Warnings**.

-{{< figure src="/img/manual/linting_severity_per_project.png" alt="Configure linting severity per project" link="/img/manual/linting_severity_per_project.png" >}}
+{{< figure src="/img/manual/linting-rule-project-settings-page.png" alt="Configure linting severity per project" link="/img/manual/linting-rule-project-settings-page.png" >}}

-On the top of the dialog, select *Enable project specific settings* to activate the severity level on a project base.
+On the top of the dialog, select *Enable project specific settings* to activate the rule configuration on a project base.
 Enabling this setting will override any settings specified at the workspace level.
-For each of the available ID's, you can choose from a drop-down list or you can set all severities at once using the drop-down list on top.
+For each of the available rules, you can choose from a drop-down list or you can set all severities at once by using `Ctrl-A`.

 Note that choosing the *default* setting does *not* inherit from the workspace settings.
 It will apply the Sigasi built-in default for a linting rule.